Devnest-Kink/prv-ble/README.md

 Service files contain a top-level object with `service` and `characteristics` keys.

 #### UUIDs
+Bluetooth uses 128-bit UUIDs for identifiers of Services & Characteristics.
 The Bluetooth Spec defines a 16-bit shorthand for UUIDs for Services and Characteristics defined by the Specification.
-All 16-bit Bluetooth-defined UUIDs are substituted into a 'base' UUID, `00000000-0000-1000-8000-00805F9B34FB`, by replacing the third and fourth bytes of a big-endian UUID representation.

-For hexadecimal representations of UUID, the net effect is that a four characters of the full UUID are replaced by the 16-bit shorthand hex values.
-For all Bluetooth-assigned UUIDs, substitute the four hex characters for the 'XXXX' characters in the base UUID as follows `0000XXXX-0000-1000-8000-00805F9B34FB`.

-#### `baseUUID`
-The aforementioned UUID substitution scheme is replicated by many others in the device industry, and is heavily leveraged by the BLE libraries used in PRV device firmware.
-Because of this, all Service and Characteristic definitions here follow this pattern.
-Each service defines a `baseUUID` that the Service and Characteristic `UUID` fields will be substituted into, following the same pattern as Bluetoot-assigned UUIDs.

-In practical terms, each `UUID` field in a Service definition is used to replace the fifth through eighth hex characters in the `baseUUID` string to create the full 128-bit UUID value for the Service or Characteristic.
+These shorthand values can be used as-is for Service and Characteristic identification.
+All custom Services and Characteristics must use full 128-bit UUIDs.

 #### `service`
-Service identifiers consist of of two keys/value pairs:
+Service identifiers consist of two keys/value pairs:
-* `name` - human readable UTF-8 string
+* `name` - human-readable UTF-8 string
-* `UUID` - 16-bit UUID-shorthand values expressed as hex characters
+* `UUID` - 128-bit or 16-bit shorthand UUID values expressed as hex characters

 #### `characteristics`
 This value is an array of BLE Characteristic definitions.